9hnd5/crm-frontend/README.md

 # FRONT-END FOR CRM
 ## Lead Feture:
-View Leads page: List all leads in the database with filters by name, source, status (SelectList in ASP.NET MVC)
+    -View Leads page: List all leads in the database with filters by name, source, status (SelectList in ASP.NET MVC)
     - Show lead status in red if it is “Do not call”.
 (Done)
     - Allow paging using query string.
 (Done)
     - Allow users to click on the lead name.
 This will redirect the users to the Edit Lead page.
 (Done)